UBAIDURREHMAN12/LighthouseTask/README.md

-On root direct laravel project is there, for frontend there is a folder named "react-lighthouse".
+On root directory laravel project is there, for frontend there is a folder named "react-lighthouse which is developed in react js".

 Backend Instructions :

-Run composer update command
+1) Run composer update command
-Run php aratisan migrate command
+2) Run php aratisan migrate command
-Run php artisan serve command
+3) Run php artisan serve command

 Frontend (React js) Instructions:

-Run npm install command
+1) Run npm install command
-Run npm run dev command
+2) Run npm run dev command